 In 1863, the authorities decided to repair the burial site.
 They exhumed Beethoven’s body and put it in a new and better metal coffin before burying him again.

 Unfortunately, the Währinger cemetery shut in 1873, eventually converting to a park in the mid-1920s.
-In the meantime, it was decided to move Beethoven’s remains to a better site.
+In the meantime, the authorities decided to move Beethoven’s remains to another site.

-(Beethoven’s original grave in Währing, as pictured on a 1914 postcard produced by Kilophot (K. L.); Wien Museum Inv.-Nr.
+(Beethoven’s original grave in Währing, close to where they also buried Schubert shortly after; pictured on a 1914 postcard produced by Kilophot (K. L.); Wien Museum Inv.-Nr.
 233630; excerpt reproduced with permission under the terms of the CC0 licence)

 A newspaper report on the fresh burial noted (my rough translation):

-Third time lucky, one might say, as Beethoven’s been left to rest there since.
+Third time lucky, one might say, as Beethoven’s been left to rest undisturbed since.
 Schubert suffered the same fate, but at least both composers fared better than poor Mozart.

 The grave’s location and surrounding cemetery is astonishingly peaceful and, dare I say, beautiful.